ibrahimkayum18/Mongoose-Assignment-2/README.md

 Upon successful submission of the DELETE request, the system will respond with a confirmation message or relevant status code indicating the success of the deletion operation.
 Handle any errors or exceptions gracefully to ensure proper handling of the delete operation.

+## Managing Orders

+In addition to product management, our API also supports order management functionalities.
+Here's how you can manage orders:

+### Adding Orders via POST Request

+To add orders to our system, utilize the POST request method.
+Ensure that your request includes all necessary information about the order and is properly validated using Zod.

+### Retrieving Orders

+1. **GET API for All Orders**: Use this endpoint to retrieve a list of all orders available in our system.

+    Endpoint: `/api/orders`

+2. **GET API for Orders by Email**: Fetch orders based on the email address of the customer.
+This endpoint allows for targeted retrieval of order data.

+    Endpoint: `/api/orders?email={customer_email}`

+    Replace `{customer_email}` with the email address of the customer.

-By following these steps, you can effectively manage product data within our system using the provided API endpoints.
+By following these instructions, you can efficiently manage orders within our system using the provided API endpoints.